 Who we are

-Project Restore is a health-equity–driven initiative founded and run entirely by Hamza Faik, a pre-medical student deeply committed to public service, community care, and social impact.
-What began as a simple idea — using his part-time janitor wages to help those who need it most — has become a mission to support underserved and homeless individuals across Massachusetts.
+Project Restore is a health-equity–driven initiative founded and led by Hamza Faik, a pre-medical student committed to public service, community care, and measurable social impact.
+The initiative was built entirely through Hamza’s part-time janitorial wages while attending community college.